 8 Out of 10 Items at Trader Joe's Are Store Brands

-In 1972, the grocer introduced its first private-label product: granola.
-Today, 80% of the products carried by Trader Joe's are store brands, a company spokesperson told Kiplinger.
+In 1972, Trader Joe’s introduced its first private-label product: granola.
+Today, 80% of the products carried by Trader Joe’s are store brands, a company spokesperson told Kiplinger.
 The grocer says the heavy emphasis on store brands helps keep costs low because it buys direct from suppliers whenever possible (no middleman markup) and then passes the savings on to its customers.
 It’s a common industry practice for traditional grocers to charge their suppliers fees for shelf placement, which results in higher prices for customers.
 Trader Joe’s says it doesn’t do it.

 Health-conscious customers should know that the company claims all of its store-branded food and drinks are free of artificial flavors, artificial preservatives, synthetic colors and genetically modified (GMO) ingredients.

 To find out whether Trader Joe’s really does offer lower prices versus other stores, we did some comparison shopping.
 We looked at the cost of several everyday grocery items and priced them against similar items available at Whole Foods, Target and Walmart.
 Here’s what we found: